Darren-Choo/SC1015-DataSci-AI_Python/README.md

 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on the World Happiness Report.

-Our group was interested in Singapores happiness score of 6.4, which was the highest amongst our immediate regional neighbours.
+Our group was interested in Singapore's happiness score of 6.4, which was the highest amongst our immediate regional neighbours.

-We wanted to abstract and utilise the important factors that affect the happiness score of a country, and use them to predict future data by training a model.
+We wanted to abstract and utilise the important factors that affect a country's happiness score and use them to predict future data by training a model.

 ## Contributors